 The Small Socially Disadvantaged Producer Grant program (SSDPG) aims to provide technical assistance to socially disadvantaged, small-scale producers.
 Only cooperatives or an association of cooperatives are eligible to apply, and they must be proposing to provide technical assistance to socially disadvantaged producers that have averaged \$250,000 or less in annual gross sales in last 3 years.
-Until recently, the program was considered a subset within the Rural Cooperative Development Grants program.

 The applicant must also be from a rural area, with a population less than 50,000 people; applicants from smaller towns are prioritized.
-The membership or board of the cooperative that is applying must be comprised of at least 75 percent socially disadvantaged producers6.
+The membership or board of the cooperative that is applying must be comprised of at least 75% socially disadvantaged producers6.